Xi Jinping

-The son of Chinese communist veteran Xi Zhongxun, Xi was exiled to rural Liangjiahe Village, Yanchuan County, Shaanxi Province, as a teenager following his father's purge during the Cultural Revolution.
-He lived in a yaodong in the village of Liangjiahe, where he joined the CCP after several failed attempts and worked as the local party secretary.
-After studying chemical engineering at Tsinghua University as a worker-peasant-soldier student, Xi rose through the ranks politically in China's coastal provinces.
-Xi was governor of Fujian from 1999 to 2002, before becoming governor and party secretary of neighboring Zhejiang from 2002 to 2007.
-Following the dismissal of the party secretary of Shanghai, Chen Liangyu, Xi was transferred to replace him for a brief period in 2007.
-He subsequently joined the Politburo Standing Committee (PSC) of the CCP the same year and was the first-ranking member of the Central Secretariat in October 2007.
-In 2008, he was designated as Hu Jintao's presumed successor as paramount leader.
-Towards this end, Xi was appointed the vice president and vice chairman of the CMC.
-He officially received the title of leadership core from the CCP in 2016.
+The elder son of Xi Zhongxun's second marriage to Qi Xin, Xi was born in Beijing.
+He is considered a princeling but kept a low-key image in his early career.
+As a teenager, his father was purged, and he was sent down to the rural village of Liangjiahe, Shaanxi, during the Cultural Revolution.
+He lived in a yaodong there, joined the CCP after several failed attempts, and served as the local party secretary.
+After studying chemical engineering at Tsinghua University as a worker-peasant-soldier student, Xi rose through the party ranks.
+He served as governor of Fujian from 1999 to 2002 before serving as governor and party secretary of Zhejiang from 2002 to 2007.
+Xi briefly replaced disgraced Shanghai party secretary Chen Liangyu in 2007, the same year he joined the Politburo Standing Committee and became the first-ranked member of the Secretariat.
+Appointed vice president in 2008 and vice chairman of the CMC in 2010, he succeeded Hu Jintao as China's leader in 2012, becoming the first paramount leader to be born after the foundation of the People's Republic of China.